radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

 type: docs
 title: "How-To: Use local-dev Recipes"
 linkTitle: "local-dev Recipes"
-description: "Learn how to use the pre-built Recipes that come with Radius environment."
+description: "Learn how to use the pre-defined Recipes that makes it easy to run dependencies  in your application."
 weight: 200
 categories: "How-To"
 tags: ["recipes"]
 ---

-Local development environments created using the rad init command include a set of pre-defined Recipes called [local `dev` Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), which makes it easy to use lightweight containerized infrastructure.
+Local development environments created by the rad init command include a set of pre-defined Recipes called [local `dev` Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), to get lightweight containerized infrastructure up and running quickly.
 This guide teaches how to use a local dev recipe to deploy a Redis container to a Kubernetes cluster.

 ## Prerequisites